Sauber Motorsport: 2021

-Alfa Romeo retained both Kimi Räikkönen and Antonio Giovinazzi.
-Robert Kubica also remained as the reserve driver and ahead of the Emilia Romagna Grand Prix, Alfa Romeo confirmed that Callum Ilott would become their test driver.
+Alfa Romeo retained both Räikkönen and Giovinazzi with Kubica as the reserve driver for the 2021 season.
+Ahead of the Emilia Romagna Grand Prix, Alfa Romeo confirmed that Callum Ilott would become their test driver.
 The Ferrari power unit agreement with the FIA had finished, meaning the power unit should be back to normal use.

-Alfa Romeo finished ninth in the Constructors' Championship, with 13 points.
+Alfa Romeo finished ninth in the Constructors' Championship with 13 points.
 Räikkönen scored 10 points by finishing in top 10 on four occasions, while Giovinazzi scored twice to collect the remaining three points.
 Räikkönen tested positive for COVID-19 ahead of the Dutch Grand Prix, forcing him to sit out of the event as well as the Italian Grand Prix a week later.
-Kubica stood in, finishing 15th and 14th, respectively.
+Kubica stood in, finishing 15th and 14th respectively.

 2022

-After Räikkönen announced his retirement and the team elected not to retain Giovinazzi, Valtteri Bottas and Guanyu Zhou were signed to race for the team in 2022.
-Bottas had a best result of fifth at Imola and finished 10th in the overall standings, whereas Zhou scored points in three races and ranked 18th in points.
+After Räikkönen announced his retirement and the team elected not to retain Giovinazzi, former Mercedes driver Valtteri Bottas and rookie Zhou Guanyu were signed for the 2022 season.
+The team entered the season as Alfa Romeo F1 Team.
+Bottas had a best result of fifth at Imola and finished 10th in the overall standings, whereas Zhou scored points in three races and ranked 18th in the drivers' standings.

 2023

-Sauber are due to end their relationship with Alfa Romeo at the end of 2023 after deciding not to renew the agreement.
-On 13 December 2022, Andreas Seidl was announced as Sauber’s new Chief Executive Officer from January 2023, replacing Frédéric Vasseur.
+Sauber ended their relationship with Alfa Romeo at the end of 2023 season after deciding not to renew the agreement.
+The driver pairing of Bottas and Zhou were retained for the season.
+On 13 December 2022, Andreas Seidl was announced as Sauber's new chief executive officer from January 2023, replacing Frédéric Vasseur.
+In January 2023, Alfa Romeo announced a multi-year title sponsorship agreement with online casino Stake, renaming the team as Alfa Romeo F1 Team Stake.
+The team also signed a partnership agreement with live streaming platform Kick, which shares Stake co-founder and owner Eddie Craven as investors.
+Kick's name and logo will replace Stake's in countries where gambling and sports betting advertisements are not allowed as Alfa Romeo F1 Team Kick.